flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 ### Boot process {.tabs-close}

-Ok, so you've seen how this system works, how it's structured and where it's stored.
+Okay, so you've seen how this system works, how it's structured and where it's stored.
 But, there's still a missing piece, how do you go from 'nothing' (off state) to a 'Hypervisor running an encrypted Kernel loading up executables signed by Microsoft'?
 That's what the boot loader is for, and there are many, _many_ stages in this system.

 #### Multicore chaos

 Before we begin, we need to address something fundamental.
-With homogenous multi-core CPUs, all cores are entitled to 'own' the system, but this would only lead to chaos, so only one is tasked with directing the rest.
+With homogeneous multi-core CPUs, all cores are entitled to 'own' the system, but this would only lead to chaos, so only one is tasked with directing the rest.
 The leader is commonly called 'master core' while the rest are named 'slave core' or just 'core'.

 Outside the Xbox world, this hierarchy is sometimes found hardwired into the chip, while other architectures need manual intervention.
 For instance: